 29. For unto every one that hath shall be given, and he shall have abundance: but from him that hath not shall be taken away even that which he hath.

-Purpose in your heart today, to follow God in heaven and take comfort in his promises and his power.
+Choose today to follow the God of heaven and take comfort in his promises and his power.